mynormh/catch-of-the-day/lesson.md

   - You could spread state and pass everything as props to another component but it's not a good practice, you'd be making the component hard to read and maintain.
 So it's better to pass each individual prop, only pass the data that's needed and know exactly what you are passing.
   - When you have too much code inside the `render()` function it probably means you could separate some parts of it into other components.
 Another option is to pass some part of your code into other functions that act as `render()` functions (returning pieces of JSX).
   - When a component is mounted and use the componentDidMount lifecycle, we are listening for changes but we are never unlistening for changes (memory leak) so it's important to use the componentWillUnmount lifecycle too.
-  - In the case where we use localStorage, if we change state in componentDidMount it will automatically fire componentDidUpdate, so we'll need to reinstate localStorage
+  - In the case where we use localStorage, if we change state in componentDidMount it will automatically fire componentDidUpdate, so we'll need to reinstate localStorage.
+  - Another way to handle input value changes is to handle it via the `event` argument itself.
+When using this method it's useful to name the input the same as the property of the object, so we can use computed object properties to set all of the values.

 FIREBASE